ausmani23/theory-of-history-abm/README.md

-# In Defense of the Theory of History — simulation
+# In Defense of the Theory of History

-Companion web demo for the talk *In Defense of the Theory of History* (Adaner Usmani, 2026).
 An agent-based model of historical materialism: societies inhabit one of three modes (HG, Ag, Cap), with two stochastic rules.

 ## The rules